Continued from Scattered Mennonite

 The officer asked us to follow him to where the car was parked and gave me the keys.
 He noticed that I was hesitant to get in.
 I was still too nervous to start the car after all that talk about bombs and blowing things up.
 The officer looked at me and said, “Here, give me the keys back I will back it out for you.”

-He started the car up, backed it out of the parking space, and drove it up and down the parking lot, just to show me that it wouldn’t blow up.
+He started the car, backed it out of the parking space, and drove it up and down the parking lot, just to show me that it wouldn’t blow up.
 I held my breath the entire time.

 “Anna, just breathe.
 Holding your breath won’t change the outcome,” said George.